EarthBigData/openSAR/INSTALLATION.md

 ## Earth Big Data LLC's *openSAR*

 To install Earth Big Data's *openSAR* distribution you can either clone it with the *git clone* command or retrieve the zip archive.
-Cloning the archive as the benefit that any updates to the package are easily downloaded later with the *git pull* command.
+Cloning the archive has the benefit that any updates to the package are easily downloaded later with the *git pull* command.
 Or you can contribute to improve the open source software with git pull requests.

 To clone the *openSAR* distribution: